Federal election 2016

 Unlike other states where preschools are largely integrated into the education system, Victorian councils own more than two-thirds of all kindergarten facilities, which run under a community model to deliver 1,320 preschool programs to three- and four-year old children.

-A pre-election commitment has been sought for enduring operational funding to be provided by the Commonwealth to give certainty about continuation of the 15 hours kindergarten universal access program beyond December 2017, when the current National Partnership Agreement expires.
-There are 74,000 Victorian children and their families who currently benefit from this program.
+A pre-election commitment was been sought for enduring operational funding to be provided by the Commonwealth to give certainty about continuation of the 15 hours kindergarten universal access program beyond December 2017, when the current National Partnership Agreement expires.
+There are 74,000 Victorian children and their families who benefit from this program.